Brad Bachmeier

 Open to the public by appointment

-Located at 8417 25th St. S. in Fargo, ND, features 3 potters wheels, slab roller, extruder, 4 ceramic kilns and mobile work surfaces to accommodate large-scale projects.
-Open to the public the first weekend of every October for the Fargo Moorhead Visual Artists Studio Crawl Event.
-Info at www.fmva.org
+Located at 8417 25th St. S. in Fargo, ND, it features 3 potters wheels, a slab roller, an extruder, 4 ceramic kilns, an outdoor patio including a pit kiln, lapidary rock cutting, and polishing station, and mobile work surfaces to accommodate large-scale projects.

 Commissioned Public Art